 Forms: Per state regulations we must maintain records on all children enrolled.
 A current Health Form, Immunization Record (or exemption), and Childcare Registration & Emergency Information Form must be on file for a child to attend school, per licensing regulations.
 Health forms are good for one year from the date of the last exam.
 Upon expiration, a new form needs to be submitted, usually around the child’s birthday.
 We also require an Enrollment and Tuition Agreement, Evacuation and Medical Treatment & Child ID Form, and a Permission form.
 In addition, we request an Electronic Communication form, Student Information Form, and Rest Information Form (for full day students).

 Inclusion Policy: The diversity of the society in which we live, and the unique attributes, characteristics and perspectives that make each person who they are, is valued and celebrated at Sunnybrook.
-Sunnybrook Montessori School strives to be a high quality inclusive setting, where all children, regardless of ability, race, gender, belief system, socioeconomic status, etc. are provided with equal access and opportunities to reach his or her full potential.
+Sunnybrook Montessori School strives to be a high-quality inclusive setting, where all children, regardless of ability, race, gender, belief system, and socioeconomic status are provided with equal access and opportunities to reach his or her full potential.
 Sunnybrook is sensitive to family values, culture, identity, and home language.
 Sunnybrook provides reasonable modifications and supports to meet individual needs.
 Sunnybrook staff is highly supported and encouraged in their professional development, as continuing education is crucial to providing high quality early care for all children.

 Sunnybrook adheres to the definition of inclusion developed by the National Association for the Education of Young Children (NAEYC), outlined below.